 This being my ‘Last Chance To See’ I have eaten Full Englishes and Fish ‘n’ Chips with a sort of reverence, as if I was visiting museum pieces.
 Who really eats these things regularly in normal life?

 But this tour has concentrated all British experiences and senses for me.
 Sunday church bells floating from afar over the summer air, tinkling music from an ice cream van, both of which I would usually ignore or would make me feel mildly content at at best, now bring me to gushing tears.

 We sit and eat as the farm/hotel owner talks endlessly to a family in the breakfast room – pictures all around of long-departed sheepdogs lugubriously staring from frames.
-Anorak-ed wife grinning with pride, rosetted in front of a beer marque, a canvas Gents, tickling the blank-faced victorious dog at some Show Saturday Festival.
+His anorak-ed wife grinning with pride, rosetted in front of a beer marque, a canvas Gents, tickling the blank-faced victorious dog at some Show Saturday festival.

 We have a room to stay in the Benwell area of Newcastle and stop to ask for directions.
 The face that’s pulled gives us a good indication that we’re not going to be staying somewhere particularly salubrious.